erjank/teaching/practices.md

 otherwise might not: once all the "safe" feedback has been given, participants will start saying what they really think.

 Minute cards are anonymous; the alternating up-and-down feedback is not.
 Each mode has its strengths and weaknesses, and by providing both, we hope to get the best of both worlds.

 ## Pair Programming

-FIXME: define pair programming.
+FIXME: define _pair programming_.

 Pair programming is a good practice in real life, and also a good way to teach {{"porter-what-works"|cite}}.
 Partners can not only help each